idolize/prisma-issue-11454/test/README.md

 ## Integration Testing

-Tests endpoints using a real Postgresql database.
+Tests endpoints using Prisma database.

-### Prerequisites:

-- Docker

 ### How to run: